Corrections Corporation of America

 Learn more about corporations VOTING to rewrite our laws.

 Corrections Corporation of America (CCA), incorporated in Maryland and headquartered in Nashville, Tennessee, is the largest owner of for-profit prisons and immigration detention facilities in the United States.
 The only larger operators of such facilities are “the federal government and three states,” according to CCA.
-It is publicly traded in the United States (NYSE: CXW) and has an estimated 16,750 full-time employees (as of 2012); in 2013, CCA was converted into a real estate investment trust (REIT), which will help the company avoid tens of millions of dollars in corporate taxes.
-CCA's revenue in 2012 exceeded $1.7 billion, and it had profits of $156.8 million, 100 percent of which came from taxpayers via government contracts.
+It is publicly traded in the United States (NYSE: CXW) and had approximately 15,400 employees in 2013.
+In 2013, CCA was converted into a real estate investment trust (REIT), which will help the company avoid tens of millions of dollars in corporate taxes.
+CCA's revenue in 2013 was nearly $1.7 billion, and it had profits of $300 million, 100 percent of which came from taxpayers via government contracts.

 Since its founding in 1983, CCA has profited from federal and state policies that have led to a dramatic rise in incarceration and detention in the United States -- a rise of 500 percent over the past thirty years.
 As of 2011, around half of all prisoners in state facilities were there for nonviolent crimes, and half of inmates in federal prisons were serving time for drug-related offenses.